Varun-AI-Robotics/Quantum-Browser/Quantum Browser/README.txt

-Quantum Browser - JavaFX GUI Project (Rubric Ready)
+Quantum Browser - JavaFX Project
 ==============================================

 This project is designed to satisfy your Java GUI Project rubric: